alexaibio/teaching_content/Transformers/attention.md

 So, what we have up to now
 - a sentence
 - initial embeddings for each word in this sentence
 - similarity matrix for all words in the sentence (normalized and softmaxed).
-We can call it "attention" matrix because a first row for example tells us how much attention (similarity) an Apple has to all other words in the phrase.
+We can call it "attention" matrix because each row tells us how much attention (similarity) a word (Apple) has to all other words in the phrase.

-Now we are going to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.
+Now we are going to adjust embedding of each word such that they reflect the fact that all those words are in the same phrase. i.e. if we have Apple and Phone in one phrase we have to move default meaning of Apple from fruits to Phones.

-Let say we wont to adjust our embeddings to the fact we have both Fruits in Apple in one phrase.

 Lets recall our original embeddings for Apple :

 [ 5 (fruits), 2 (computers), 0 (language)]

-So initially Apple has a s trong emphasise to fruits (5).
+So initially Apple has a s strong emphasise to fruits (5).

 To adjust these "fruitish" weight to our phrase we calculate new fruit feature as follows:
 - get how "fruit" were all words initially [5 0 0 2 0]